kristapsdz/openrsync/README.md

 The [Architecture](#Architecture) and [Algorithm](#Algorithm) sections
 on this page serve to introduce developers to the source code.
 They are non-canonical.

-This repository is a read-only mirror of a private CVS repository.
-I use it for issues and pull requests.  **Please do not make feature requests**: I will simply close out the issue.

 ## Project background